n-cognto/AutoWifite-/README.md

 - Automatic monitor mode cleanup when exiting
 - Root privilege verification
 - Pass through all additional wifite parameters
-- Built-in validation to ensure wifite is installed
+- Built-in validation to ensure wifite and airmon-ng are installed
+- Logging of wifite output to a file for debugging
 - Easily extensible for additional functionality

 ## Prerequisites